 Splash of sherry

 Heat the oil in a large pot over medium heat.
 Add the onion and carrot.
 Cover, and cook until softened, about 7 minutes.
 Add the garlic, potatoes, broth, salt, oregano, red pepper flakes, and bay leaf.
 Simmer for 20 minutes.
-Stir in the kale and cook for 20 minutes longer.
-Add the beans and a healthy splash of sherry and simmer 10 minutes.
+Stir in the kale and cook until tender, about 15 to 20 minutes longer.
+Add the beans and a healthy splash of sherry and simmer just until heated through.
 Taste to adjust seasonings.
 Remove the bay leaf before serving.

 Serves 4